 - Off-site counseling services

-- A stipend for travel within Spain
+- Stipend for travel within Spain

-- Three expenses-paid excursions each semester to different regions of Spain
+- Three expenses-paid excursions to different regions of Spain each semester

 - Unlimited reimbursement for cultural events such as plays, films, cultural exhibits, and museums